giantswarm/docs/src/content/platform-overview/web-interface/app-platform/index.md

 The values are merged with values from previous configuration levels and override them when they contain the same key.

-Communication between the web interface and the api that processes these files is protected by SSL/TLS.
+Communication between the web interface and the API that processes these files is protected by SSL/TLS.
 Data stored in etcd is encrypted at rest.

 When you upload a file the API creates a ConfigMap or a secret respectively